piemonte/PBJVision/README.md

 Please review the [release history](https://github.com/piemonte/PBJVision/releases) for more information.

+If you need a video player, check out [PBJVideoPlayer](https://github.com/piemonte/PBJVideoPlayer).

 ## Installation

 [CocoaPods](http://cocoapods.org) is the recommended method of installing PBJVision, just add the following line to your `Podfile`: